Your monthly invoice details all your car's bookings and earnings, fuel charges, and any other credits or debits on your account.

 Goods and Services Tax (GST)

 Your invoice will detail the GST associated with your car's activity.
-If you're not registered for GST, the GST on your car's income won't be relevant to you.
+If you're not registered for GST, the GST on your car's earnings won't be relevant to you.
 You can read more about GST and car-sharing in our tax and GST resources.

 If you are registered for GST, let us know so that we can make sure the tax rates are correct for your car and the GST adds up correctly to 10%.